Levada Center: Foreign agent law and prosecution

 In 2013 the Levada Center reported it received from 1.5% to 3% of its total budget from abroad.
 It was issued with a public warning that it would be eligible for listing as a 'foreign agent' under the recently passed Russian foreign agent law.
 Levada said it suspended foreign funding in 2013.
 After the Levada Center on 1 September 2016 published the results of a poll that had found a significant decline in support for the ruling United Russia party, the Russian Justice declared that the pollster was "performing the functions of a foreign agent".
 This barred it from work on the upcoming election.
 Levada's director stated that the designation may mean that Levada would be unable to continue its work as a pollster.
 "This manifests the increase in internal repressions carried out by the country's leadership," the center's director, Lev Gudkov, had told TV Rain, the New York Times reported, "If they won't cancel this decision, it will mean that the Levada Center will have to stop working, because you cannot conduct polls with such a stigma put on you."

 A pro-Kremlin group, Anti-Maidan, sought the Levada Center's blacklisting, reported the Moscow Times in July 2016, adding on its website that Anti-Maidan had claimed that "commissioned by the U.S. military, this Russian investigative service [Levada] gathered information in Moscow and Russia's regions [and] Wisconsin University acted as an intermediary between the Pentagon and the Levada Center".
+The effort succeeded on 5 September 2016.